Saudi women warned against driving before ban is lifted

 The new warning comes after video surfaced showing a woman driving herself away from a Riyadh hotel.
 The woman was reportedly not arrested, but cited for violating the ban; similarly, the male owner of the car was also cited, for “violating traffic rules.”

-In an interview with Agence France Press, a police spokesman said, “We call on all Saudi citizens to respect the law and wait until the ban on women driving formally ends.”
+In an interview with Agence France-Presse a police spokesman said, “We call on all Saudi citizens to respect the law and wait until the ban on women driving formally ends.”

 As a related matter, the Kingdom’s General Department of Traffic took to Saudi airwaves to spread a warning that “unauthorized offices” were training women to drive.
 Without specifying any specific threat or problem with the instruction, the department’s spokesman said that “women should not be in a hurry to learn how to drive through unauthorized offices,” before adding that, “authorized offices will be announced soon.”

-While most of the world cheered the move as a long-overdue step toward reducing Saudi Arabia’s state- and culturally-enforced gender gap, it has met with a mixed reception within the Arabian Peninsula.
-Some have gone so far as to threaten to kill any women seen driving a vehicle — even after it becomes legal to do so.
+While most of the world cheered the move as a long-overdue step toward reducing Saudi Arabia’s culturally and state-enforced gender gap, it has met with a mixed reception within the Arabian Peninsula.
+Some have gone so far as to threaten to kill any women seen driving a vehicle—even after it becomes legal to do so.

 Email This Page